 Participating in an inpatient or outpatient program following medical detox helps increase your chances of maintaining sobriety and abstinence.
 It also helps you learn how to deal with triggers and cravings, which decrease your chances of relapsing.

-• Inpatient and residential treatment (30–90 days)
+• Inpatient and residential treatment (30–90 days) – Offers a structured environment with 24/7 care, ideal for severe cases.

-• Peer-led support groups, such as AA or NA
+• Peer-led support groups, such as AA or NA – Community-based groups offering support from others who have faced similar challenges.

 Completing a treatment program following alcohol detox can help you create a strong support network.
 Treatment programs can provide additional help such as social services, job placement, and vocational rehabilitation, and transportation and housing assistance.